nanoframework/nf-VSCodeExtension/README.md

 You'll get as well the status of the deployment happening in the Terminal.

-Some ESP32 devices have issues with the initial discovery process and require an alternative deployment method.
-If you're having issues with the deployment, you can use an _alternative_ method: you have to select `nanoFramework: Deploy Project (alternative method)` instead and follow the prompts, same as with the other steps.

 ## Requirements

 You will need to make sure you'll have the following elements installed: